 Damages that Can Be Recovered Through Augusta Rideshare Accident Claims

 If you can prove that another party was at fault for the accident that injured you, there is a significant chance that you will recover compensation.
 This compensation comes in a variety of forms, depending on your overall losses.
 Usually, personal injury cases like rideshare accident claims result in plaintiffs recovering both economic and non-economic damages.

 From a legal perspective, all of these factors are considered economic damages.
 In short, your economic damages include any tangible losses that are easily tied to an actual bill or expense.
 Your economic damages are also not limited to past and current losses.
-You can claim compensation for future economic damages that you are likely to incur as well.
+You can claim compensation for future monetary damages that you are likely to incur as well.

 The best way to define non-economic damages is “damages that are not tied to a monetary loss.”
 These are intangible damages that likely will not be easily documented through receipts or bills.
-Instead, non-economic damages include experiences like:
+Instead, non-economic losses include experiences like: